A version of this Voter Vital was first published on October 15, 2019. It was updated on January 29, 2021.

 How likely are we to see a change to the filibuster in 2021?

-A number of stars would have to align to reform the filibuster in 2021.
-First, major changes to the legislative filibuster would only be on the table if one party wins control of both chambers of Congress and the White House.
+By winning majorities in both houses of Congress and the White House, Democrats have achieved one necessary condition for filibuster reform: unified party control of Washington.
 Under divided party government, a Senate majority gains little from banning the filibuster if the House or president of the other party will just block a bill’s progress.

 But the filibuster could still survive unified party control.
 Senators often speak about their principled support for the filibuster.
 But senators’ views about the rules are more often shaped by their views about policy.
 There would likely need to be a specific measure that majority party senators both agreed upon and cared enough about to make banning the filibuster worth it.
-Obama’s call to end the filibuster to pass voting rights legislation, as well as Republican inaction on additional legislation to address the COVID-19 pandemic, provide some potential candidates for such legislation.
-But as Republicans’ experience in the first two years of the Trump administration suggest, such proposals may be easier imagined than achieved.
+As Republicans’ experience in the first two years of the Trump administration suggest, such proposals may be easier imagined than achieved.

 Fiona Hill details the role of public servants in the federal government.